Differin (Adapalene) for Seniors: What to Know

 Stress-induced adrenaline from daily activities can cause delayed histamine release hours after the initial trigger subsides.
 Your body's fight-or-flight response during stressful days builds up histamine stores that don't get released until your nervous system finally relaxes during sleep, creating a rebound effect that disrupts your rest.

 Circadian rhythms reduce DAO (diamine oxidase) enzyme production after sunset, dramatically slowing your body's ability to break down histamine during nighttime hours.
-DAO serves as your primary histamine-processing enzyme, and when production drops by 40-60% during sleep, even normal histamine levels can become overwhelming for your system to handle.
+DAO is the primary enzyme responsible for histamine breakdown, and when its activity falls during sleep, even normal histamine levels can become overwhelming for your system to handle.

 Decreased stomach acid production at night allows more dietary histamine to bypass your digestive system's natural filtering mechanisms and enter systemic circulation.
 During daytime hours, robust stomach acid helps break down histamine-containing foods before they can trigger reactions, but reduced nighttime acidity creates a pathway for these compounds to accumulate in your bloodstream.